Jolak5/kanban-copy/todo-list/sneak_peek.md

 ### How to build the "To-do list" website?

 You will build a very simple yet powerful to-do list.
 It will be inspired by the minimalist website.
-That website is already offline but you can still play with thanks to [web.archive.org](https://web.archive.org/web/20180320194056/http://www.getminimalist.com:80/).
+That website is already offline but you can still play with it thanks to [web.archive.org](https://web.archive.org/web/20180320194056/http://www.getminimalist.com:80/).

 Your task is to build a website that displays a list that looks and behaves like the part of minimalist project capture in the video below.